-ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.15 for detauls.
+ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.17 for detauls.
 Other parameters to control the ABF runtime can be set in the ABF configuration block:

-- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods) - fullSamples Number of samples in a bin prior to application of the ABF colvars, it is recommended to apply a biasing force only after a the estimate has started converging.
-If fullSamples is non-zero, the applied biasing force is scaled by a factor $\alpha(N\xi)$ between 0 and 1.
-If the number of samples $N\xi$ in the current bin is higher than fullSamples, the factor is one.
-If it is less than half of fullSamples, the factor is zero and no bias is applied.
-Between those two thresholds, the factor follows a linear ramp from 0 to 1: $\alpha(N\xi) = (2N\xi/\text{fullSamples}) - 1$ .
+- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods) - fullSamples Number of samples in a bin prior to full application of the ABF colvars, it is recommended to apply a biasing force only after a the estimate has started converging.
+If fullSamples is non-zero, the applied biasing force is scaled by a factor $\alpha(N{\xi})$ between 0 and 1.
+If the number of samples $N{\xi}$ in the current bin is higher than fullSamples, the factor is one.
+If it is less than minSamples (by default, half of fullSamples), the factor is zero and no bias is applied.
+Between those two thresholds, the factor follows a linear ramp from 0 to 1: $\alpha(N{\xi}) = (N{\xi} - \min \text{Samples})/(\text{fullSamples} - \min \text{Samples}).$